Values and Ethos

 Tolerance of those of different faith and beliefs

-This is the acceptance that other people might have different beliefs to our own as well as belonging to different religions.
+This is the acceptance that other people might have different beliefs to our own as well as belonging to different faiths.
 At Danson we encourage the children to have a good understanding of other faiths and cultures.
-We do this in many different ways including our specific Religious Education lessons as well as the specific special days that take place to celebrate different cultures and faiths.
-This allows the children to develop a considerate approach to those who are different to themselves and thus making them tolerant.
+We do this in many different ways including our specific Religious Education lessons as well as the special days that take place to celebrate different cultures, faiths and beliefs.
+This allows the children to develop a considerate and respectful approach to those who have different beliefs, cultures or faiths to themselves, enabling them to learn to become more tolerant of others.